tansudasli/python-sandbox/README.md

 # python-sandbox
 Python sandbox

+# How To Start
+...

+1. core/ : usage of data structures in python3
+2. core/data : all about data manuplations w/ pandas
+   - [x] on local
+   - [x] on Dataproc GCP

-# run python from bash-shell
+#### run python from bash-shell

  `echo ls -l | bash`